wvlet/airframe/docs/src/main/tut/docs/index.md

 // do something with a
 ```

-Session holds instances of singletons.
-These instances will be discarded after `session.shutdown` is called:
+Session manages the life cycle of your objects and holds instances of singletons.
+These instances can be discarded after `session.shutdown` is called:

 ```scala
 // Start a session